 Since acquisition in July 2009, a Steering Committee of leaders from upstate and downstate, and a corps of volunteers was formed to support TLC.
-Local contributions from individuals and area businesses such as Cold Spring Granite, Community Bank, Stewart's, a NYSCA grant, and municipal support have been key.
+Local contributions from individuals and area businesses such as Cold Spring Granite, Community Bank, Stewart's,Casella's Waste Systems, and a NYSCA grant, and municipal support have been key.
 As one of the eligible businesses the Town of Jay awarded TLC a matching grant of $60,000 in 2010 for building improvement, allocated for asbestos abatement (including the removal of 25 windows!) and restoring the glass store front facade.
 Both tasks were accomplished by December 2010.

-But the first cultural activities already began in January 2011.
+First cultural activities began in January 2011.
 The TLC Windows Gallery presented its inaugural solo exhibit by photographer Mark Hobson.
-Exhibits of works by Arto Monaco, Rockwell Kent, photographer Todd Bissonette, a show of Detroit artists curated by William Dilworth, "Mohawk of the Adirondacks," "and Here Come the Trains, have continued to feature works by local, historical, and visiting artists, and delight visitors and residents.
-See the 2012 Registration brochure for samples of summer activities film, science and dance activities planned. and visit the What's Next page.
-For more details, contact us email at firstname.lastname@example.org.
+Exhibits of works by Arto Monaco, Rockwell Kent, photographer Todd Bissonette, a show of Detroit artists curated by William Dilworth, "Mohawk of the Adirondacks," "and Here Come the Trains, continued to feature works by local, historical, and visiting artists, and to delight visitors and residents.
+In 2013,TLC mounted a retrospective photography exhibit of the works of Jeri Wright.

 A note on the Appleby Foundation: Incorporated as a 501(C)3 non-profit in 1979, its mission is to strengthen communities through participation in the arts and to inspire reflection and imagination.
-A major activity is the Rebecca Kelly Ballet, a contemporary dance company based in New York City, focused on the creation and professional performances of original ballet, with original programs for youth such as ONSTAGE CAMPS in Lake Placid and Potsdam, and KIDS CO-MOTION.
+A major activity is the Rebecca Kelly Ballet, a contemporary ballet company based in New York City, focused on the creation and professional performances of original ballet, with original programs for youth such as ONSTAGE CAMPS in Lake Placid and Potsdam, and KIDS CO-MOTION.
 It has brought a variety of programs into many communities in the Adirondacks yearly since 1987.